ln495/GR4553-Group1-FinalProject/README.md

 Group 1 Final Project repository

 #These Python files can be used to examine different meteorological/hydrological charts for the MS River Flooding of 2011.
+#There is also data_folder, which contains the necessary data files used within each Python file.

 #In the 20110422_sounding.py file, data is pulled from the University of Wyoming remote server to plot a sounding for Springfield, MO on April 23rd, 2011.